sgpfhgg/Synapse/README.md

 ## Status

 **v1, hackathon timeframe.** Tested end-to-end on `gemini-2.5-flash` with `agents.defaults.thinkingDefault: off`.
-The free-tier daily limit on `2.5-flash` is 20 requests — fine for a demo, tight for development iteration.
+The free-tier daily limit on `2.5-flash` is 20 requests which is fine for a demo, tight for development iteration.
 Recommended: enable billing on your Google Cloud project for headroom.

 Known limitations:
 - The sample `members.json` uses a single Discord ID for all three members so a solo developer can demo routing reliably.
 Replace with real teammate IDs to actually fan out DMs.